Prerequisites

 Project Structure

-The .blocks directory is where automation source code is defined.
+The .blocks directory is where agent source code is defined.
 A typical project structure looks like the following:

 .blocks/